OFF THE RECORD - Seton Hall Law

 Questions to Ask at Virtual and In-Person Law School Fairs

-Before the COVID-19 pandemic, law school admissions staff heads would head out on the road every fall to attend numerous law school fairs, graduate school fairs and LSAC Forums around the country.
-This year, the events are virtual.
-Whether in person or through the wonders of technology, these events are so important for interested students because it is the best exposure you, as a candidate, can get to a large number of schools from around the country.
-You can begin to build relationships with people at your top schools – regardless of where you are in the process.
-Coming to these events prepared and asking the right questions will make you a more informed consumer.
+Each fall, law school admissions staff head out on the road to attend law school fairs, graduate school fairs, and LSAC Forums around the country.
+These events are invaluable for prospective students because they offer the best exposure to a wide range of schools in one place.
+You can begin building relationships with representatives from your top choices—no matter where you are in the application process.
+Coming prepared and asking the right questions will help you become a more informed and confident applicant.

 Not sure what to talk about once you get there?
 Use this opportunity to ask for specific information about the schools at the top of your list.
-Here are some questions to keep in mind when attending a law school fair or LSAC forum:

 LSAT or GRE? plan for the appropriate test.